Have you always thought velvet is too glitzy for you? Too Liberace-esque and so best left in the closet?

 The velvet bow tie might have been part of the fashion horror show that was the 1970s, but they’re a different animal now.
-According to Daniel Dykes at Fashionising, they’ve come on leaps and bounds are now more wearable than ever.
-The Urban Gent agrees, urging that: “If you have any black tie events coming up, you should try wearing a velvet bow-tie”.
+According to Daniel Dykes at Fashionising, they’ve come on leaps and bounds, and are now more wearable than ever.
+The Urban Gent agrees, urging that: “If you have any black tie events coming up, you should try wearing a velvet bow-tie.”

 Anyone for a pair of velvet loafers or slippers?
 Belgian Dandy admits you’ll either love or hate velvet shoes, but adds that their beauty lies in the fact that they can be combined with anything from faded jeans through to a double breasted suit and still look suave.

 It’s worth noting that velvet shoes need regular brushing to keep the nap clean and smart and they don’t take too well to rain.
 But, says Daniel at Fashionising, teamed with a velvet jacket or trousers, they look “louche and desirable”.

 - Make sure your velvet is made from cotton or silk, and avoid synthetic velvets that use polyester or nylon.

 - Dress velvet up with a crisp shirt or a roll-neck sweater for a distinguished look.